jessamynsmith/django-getting-started/README.md

 > Detailed steps available here: http://railsapps.github.io/xcode-command-line-tools.html

 1. Install the command line tools.
 This allows you to compile packages from source.
-> Open Terminal app (I recommend adding it to your dock, as you will need it often)
+> Open the command line.
+For OSX, this means opening Terminal app (I recommend adding it to your dock, as you will need it often)
 >
 > At the prompt, enter "gcc":
 >